 Skip to content

 Our standard aims to meet the FAIR and CARE principles, and adds a few of our own, the DeAR principles.
-Paralex was inspired by the Cross-Linguistic Data Formats (CLDF) standard, and adheres to a similar philosophy and the same the design principles.
+Paralex was inspired by the Cross-Linguistic Data Formats (CLDF) standard, and adheres to a similar philosophy.

 The FAIR principles are meant to ensure that datasets are both readable by machines and by humans across sub-fields, disciplines and time.
 Here is a very short summary of the FAIR principles and how this standard aims to meet them: